Stuffed Cherry Peppers are filled with a creamy mixture of tuna, anchovy, capers and parsley.

 FAQs

 Sure.
 Feel free to omit or reduce anchovies.
-However you'll find that the anchovies don't dominate.
+However, you’ll find that the anchovies don’t dominate.

-No, I don't it would work because the seeds and membranes must be removed and the pepper kept whole.
+No, I don’t think it would work because the seeds and membranes must be removed and the pepper kept whole.

 Here is a link for a good recipe to pickle red cherry peppers at home.